$B_c^{\pm}$-$^{12}$C states and detailed study of momentum space method for $\Upsilon$- and $\eta_b$-nucleus bound states: Results

 After solving numerically Eq.~(\ref{mtxeq}), we can obtain the bound-state energies of the meson-nucleus system, that are given by $E_{n\ell} = \varepsilon_{n\ell} - m$.
-The results are presented in Tables~\ref{tblups} and~\ref{tbleta} for the different methods of partial wave decomposition and cutoff values.
+The results are presented in Table~\ref{tblbse} for the central value of the cutoff parameter $\Lambda = 4000$ MeV.
+A comparison for different values of $\Lambda$ is presented in the Appendix~\ref{ApxA} so that one can have ideas on the $\Lambda$-value dependence.
 We have obtained the energy levels by varying the eigenvalue initial guess, $\tau_n$, for fixed $\ell$.
 To get each eigenvalue, a different initial guess value is chosen, and this is repeated until all the desired energy levels are obtained.
-Each converged eigenvalue is then confirmed by analysing the number of nodes in the corresponding coordinate space wave function.
+Each converged eigenvalue is then confirmed by analysing the number of nodes in the corresponding coordinate-space wave function.
 (Detailed explanations are given in next subsection.)
-Note that, the obtained bound state energies for 1s and 1p by the ''Woods-Saxon Fourier transform'' sometimes may deviate about several MeV from those obtained by the ''Direct Bessel transform'' and ''Woods-Saxon Bessel transform'' (see Refs.~\cite{Cobos-Martinez:2020ynh,Cobos-Martinez:2022fmt}), however, the conclusion on the existence of these states remain the same.